carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

     - Backup data is stored in S3
     - May experience latency when backup is being taken
     - Backups are deleted once you remove the original RDS instances
-  - Database Snapshot
+  - Manual Database Snapshot
     - User-initiated, must be manually done by yourself
     - Stored until you explicitly delete them, even after you delete the original RDS instance they are still persisted (This is not the case with automated backups).
 - Offers **encryption at rest** — done with KMS - Once your RDS instance is encrypted, as are its automated backups, read replicas, and snapshots.

 ### Amazon Aurora

+- KeyWords: Relation Database, Aurora Global Database (AWS proprietary), Serveless (optional)

 ![AWS Aurora](https://d1.awsstatic.com/Product-Page-Diagram_Amazon-Aurora_How-it-Works.b1c2b37e7548757780b195c6dcceb58511de5b1d.png)

-- AWS fully managed relational database (Aurora Global Database) compatible with MySQL and PostgreSQL
+- It is Saas which manages own AWS engine for relational database (Aurora Global Database) **compatible with MySQL and PostgreSQL**
   - Provides 5x better performance than MySQL
   - Provides 3x better performance than Postgres SQL
-- Distributed: 2 copies of your data is contained in each Availability Zone (AZ) — minimum of 3 AZ’s and 6 copies.
+- **Distributed**: 2 copies of your data is contained in each Availability Zone (AZ) — minimum of 3 AZ’s and 6 copies.
   - Typically operates as a DB cluster consist of one or more DB instances and a cluster volume that manages cluster data with each AZ having a copy of volume.
     - Primary DB instance - Only one primary instance, supports both read and write operation
     - Replicas - Each Aurora DB cluster has built-in replication between multiple DB instances, you can choose between built-in features such as Aurora global databases or the traditional replication mechanisms for the MySQL or PostgreSQL DB engines
-- Fault tolerant: It can handle the loss of up to 2 copies without affecting write ability and the lose of up to 3 copies of data without affecting read ability.
+- **Fault tolerant**: It can handle the loss of up to 2 copies without affecting write ability and the lose of up to 3 copies of data without affecting read ability.
-- Self-healing storage system (Data blocks and disks are continuously scanned for errors and repaired automatically.)
+- **Self-healing storage system** (Data blocks and disks are continuously scanned for errors and repaired automatically.)
-- Autoscaling for storage and computer capacity
+- **Autoscaling for storage and computer capacity**
   - Start with 10Gb, Scales in 10 GB increments to 64 TB (Storage Autoscaling)
   - Compute resources can scale up tp 32vCPUS and 244GB of Memory
-- Backups with Aurora
+- Backups (Mix)
-  - Automated backups are always enabled on Amazon Aurora DB Instances.
-Backups do not impact performance.
+  - Backups do not impact performance.
+  - Automated Backups are Enabled by default.
-  - You can also take snapshots with Aurora.
-This also does not impact on performance.
-Snapshots can be shared with other AWS accounts
+  - You can also take manual snapshots with Aurora.
+Snapshots can be shared with other AWS accounts.

 #### Aurora Serverless

-- On demand autoscaling configuration of Aurora
+- **On demand autoscaling configuration of Aurora**
-- Automatically starts up, shuts down, and scales based on app needs
+- Automatically starts up, shuts down, and scales based on app needs.
-- Used for simple, cost effective infrequently used, intermittent or unpredictable workloads
+- Used for simple, cost effective infrequently used, intermittent or unpredictable workloads.
 - Only pay for invocation.

 ### DynamoDB

+- KeyWords: NoSQL, AWS proprietary, Eventual Consistent Read, Strongly Consistent Reads

 ![AWS Dynamo DB](https://d1.awsstatic.com/product-page-diagram_Amazon-DynamoDBa.1f8742c44147f1aed11719df4a14ccdb0b13d9a3.png)

-- AWS proprietary, a fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.
+- AWS proprietary, a fast and flexible **NoSQL** database service for all applications that need consistent, single-digit millisecond latency at any scale.
-- It is fully Managed and Serverless (no servers to provision, patch, or manage) database
+- It is fully Managed and Serverless (no servers to provision, patch, or manage) database.
-- It supports both document (limit of 400KB item size.
-E.g. JSON documents, or session data.) and key-value data models.
-Its flexible data model and reliable performance make it a great fit for mobile, web, gaming, ad-tech, IoT, and many other applications.
+- Its **flexible data model** and reliable performance make it a great fit for mobile, web, gaming, ad-tech, IoT, and many other applications.
+It supports both:
+  - Document (limit of 400KB item size.
+E.g. JSON documents, or session data.)
+  - Key-value data models.
 - Stored on SSD Storage.
 - Spread across 3 geographically distinct data centers.
-- DynamoDB supports eventually consistent and strongly consistent reads. (eventual consistency is default)
+- It supports eventually consistent and strongly consistent reads (eventual consistency is default).
-  - Eventual Consistent Read (Default): Consistency across data within a second, meaning the response might not reflect the results of a just completed write operation, but if you repeat the read request again it should return the updated data.
-(Best Read Performance)
+  - Eventual Consistent Read (Default): Consistency across data within a second, meaning the response might not reflect the results of a just completed write operation, but if you repeat the read request again it should return the updated data (Best Read Performance).
   - Strongly Consistent Reads: Returns the latest data.
 Results should reflect all writes that received a successful response prior to that read!

 #### Streams

+- This feature is enabled to trigger events on database.
-- Time ordered sequence of item level modifications in a table (stored up to 24 hours)
+- It is a time ordered sequence of item level modifications in a table (stored up to 24 hours)
-- Enable DynamoDB Streams to trigger events on database
 - It can be integrated with lambda function for e.g. send welcome email to user added into the table.

 #### Global Tables

-- Fully managed, multi-active & multi-region database, that replicate your DynamoDB tables across selected regions
+- This feature is enabled to serve the data globally for distributed apps or for Disaster Recovery/High Availability scenarios: multi-active & multi-region database, that replicate your DynamoDB tables across selected regions
-- Use DynamoDB Global Table to serve the data globally for distributed apps
-- It is based on DynamoDB streams, thus DynamoDB Streams must enable first to create global table.
+- It is based on DynamoDB streams, thus it must enabled first to create global table.
-- Can be used for Disaster Recovery or high availability

 #### Security in DynamoDB

 - Encryption at rest using KMS
 - Can use site to site VPN, direct connect (Dx) and IAM policies and roles
 - Can implement fine grain access
-- Can monitor on Cloud Watch and Cloud trail
+- Can be monitored on Cloud Watch and Cloud trail

 ####  DynamoDB Accelerator (DAX)

-- Add DAX (DynamoDB Accelerator) cluster in front of DynamoDB to cache frequently read values and offload the heavy read on hot keys of DynamoDB, prevent `ProvisionedThroughputExceededException`
+- Add DAX (DynamoDB Accelerator) cluster in front of DynamoDB to **cache** (in memory) frequently read values and offload the heavy read on hot keys of DynamoDB, prevent`ProvisionedThroughputExceededException`
-- Managed, highly available in memory cache for DynamoDB
-- Has up to 10 times performance improvement
-- Request time reduced to microseconds
+- It improves the performance (up to x10) of DynamoDB.
+Request time reduced to microseconds.
-- DAX manages all in-memory acceleration, so you don’t need to mange things like cache invalidations
-- Compatible with Dynamo API calls
+- Compatible with Dynamo API calls.

 ### ElastiCache

+- KeyWords: In-memory Cache

 ![AWS ElasticCache](https://d1.awsstatic.com/elasticache/EC_Use_Cases/product-page-diagram_ElastiCache_how-it-works.ec509f8b878f549b7fb8a49669bf2547878303f6.png)

-- Amazon ElastiCache is a fully managed, in-memory caching service supporting flexible, real-time use cases.
+- It is SaaS for **in-memory caching** supporting flexible, real-time use cases.
-- It allows you to deploy, operate & scale in-memory data stores(caching) in the cloud ==> Uses Cases:
+- Uses Cases:
   - Improves the performance of web applications, as it allows you to retrieve data fast from memory with high throughput and low latency.
-Use as distributed cache with sub millisecond performance
+Use as distributed cache with sub millisecond performance.
   - primary data store for use cases that don't require durability like session stores, gaming leaderboards, streaming, and analytics
 - There are two types of in-memory caching engines:
   - Memcached — designed for simplicity, so used with you need the simplest model possible.
   - Redis — works for a wide range of use cases and have multi AZ.
 You can also complete backups/restores of redis.
-    - Use password/token to access data using Redis Auth
+    - Use password/token to access data using Redis Auth.
-    - HIPAA Compliant
+    - HIPAA Compliant.
 - Services capable of caching
   - CloudFront
   - API Gateway